echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/niacin.md

 # Vitamin B3 (Niacin)
-Niacin is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.
+Vitamin B3 or Niacin is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.

 ## Primary goals
 - `Antioxidant protection`;